ripples/Present/README.md

 1. Install the latest version of [NodeJS](https://nodejs.org/en/).
 1. If on Windows, install [OpenSSL 1.0.2m](https://slproweb.com/products/Win32OpenSSL.html) and have either a C++ compiler installed (I.E. Visual Studio) or use [Windows Build Tools](https://github.com/felixrieseberg/windows-build-tools) .
 1. Run `npm install`
-1. Create a folder called `lectures` and place it in the root of the project.
 1. Create your `.env` file if you want to use custom ports in development.
 1. Either use a deployment script, or `npm run start-all`
 1. Visit from a valid LTI consumer such as Moodle, Sakai, or Canvus.

 ## Lectures Folder
 ### Folder Structure
-Create your lecture files in the folder `lv-client2/lectures`.
+Place your lecture files in the folder `Present/lectures`.
 You may use a symlink for this if you so choose.
+Either create this folder yourself or it will be created the first time that the server is run

 The file tree should be as follows:

 * Course